zhousheng-zser/Excalibur/README.md

 A light weighted Kernel C++ library for some **MATH**, **IMAGE** and **CNN** operations.
 This implementation, has been specifically optimized in response to **Intel CPU**, **Nvidia GPU** and **ARM** situation.

+## Features

+- Supports convolutional neural networks and most commonly used image processing operations.
+- Supports multiple input and multi-branch structure, can calculate part of the branch.
+- No third-party library dependencies in CPU-Only mode, does not rely on BLAS / NNPACK or any other computing framework.
+- Pure C++ implementation, cross platform(Windows, x86-Linux, ARM-Linux, Android, iOS and MacOS) support.
+- Multi-language support, except C++ native support, CSharp(.Net framework and .Net Core), Java/Koltin(Android), JavaScript(coming soon) and WebAssenbly(coming soon) interfaces are also included.
+- Sophisticated memory management and data structure design, very low cost in CPU and GPU interaction.
+- Hard code models into executable file in binary to protect intellectual property.
+- Can be registered with custom operations implementation and extended.
+- Faster implementation on CPU for various types convolution operation.
+- Support Convolution and Inner-product with sparse model.
+- Half pricision(float16) support on x86(NVIDIA GPU only); fixed pricision(int8) support on x86 and ARM arch.

 ## Overview and Components

 As we described above, the implementation is able to be divided into 2 parts: CPU and GPU.
 In order to accelerate the forward propagation, the following frameworks and libraries may be used(optional) in the project: